CLOSED FOR THE SEASON • Information may be outdated. Add this

 The Washington, DC Independent Film Festival (dciff.org) showcases world premieres, award winning features, shorts, animation and documentaries by local, national and international filmmakers.
 Of late we have honored such talents as Jorge Saralegui, Les Blank, Harry Shearer and Q'orianka Kilcher.
 DCIFF also presents a music festival highlighting the best of local independent sound.
 Founded in 1999, the Washington, DC Independent Film Festival showcases each year up to 70 features, shorts, animations, and documentaries including independent films that have won awards in renowned festivals such as Sundance, Toronto, Cannes to World Premieres.
 We have recently developed a reputation as a strong launching pad for first feature films.

-DCIFF is the only festival in the world that brings its filmmakers to Capitol Hill to meet and discuss film related issues with members of Congress.
+DCIFF is the only festival that brings its filmmakers to Capitol Hill to meet and discuss film related issues with members of Congress.
 The Washington, DC Independent Film Festival also hosts several events with veteran independent filmmakers as well as focused professional seminars and interactive film events.
 Often there are "Film Sessions" (where several films and Question and Answers with the filmmakers are presented in a 2-3 hour session).

 Deirdre Evans-Pritchard (Festival Registrar)